What should I do if I smell natural gas?

 You should not be alarmed by any indications on this map as the sites have already been inspected and determined to be non-hazardous.
 Any hazardous situation is immediately addressed and the area is continuously worked until it is determined to be safe.
 Some of the underground methane emissions indicated on the map are not from SoCalGas pipelines.
 Nevertheless, all the sites on the map have been inspected by SoCalGas technicians trained to evaluate detections of methane emissions according to federal regulations.
 For emissions that are not from SoCalGas pipelines, appropriate authorities and other parties are notified of our findings.
 For methane emissions from the SoCalGas system, the location is either scheduled for repair placed on to a monitoring program to verify that it stays safe until a repair is scheduledIf you suspect a new gas leak, please follow the instructions above "What Should I do if I smell natural gas?"

-IMMEDIATELY EVACUATE the area, and from a safe location, call SoCalGas at 1-800-427-2200, 24 hours a day, seven days a week; or call 911 if the damage results in a natural gas leak that may endanger life or cause bodily harm or property damage.
+IMMEDIATELY EVACUATE the area, and from a safe location, call SoCalGas at 1-800-427-2200; or call 911 if the damage results in a natural gas leak that may endanger life or cause bodily harm or property damage.

 What is the difference between scheduled for repair and monitoring?